andrastantos/silicon/docs/internals.md

 # Nets and their types

 Modules have ports.
-Ports can be inputs, outputs or uncommitted; no bidirectional ports are supported in Silicon.
+Ports can be inputs, outputs; no bidirectional ports are supported in Silicon.
 Modules are instantiated in a hierarchy, and their ports are connected to one another as well.
 Connecting ports together is called 'binding'.
 If a set of ports are bound to one another, they are forming a net.
-Each net can have at most a single driver or source, but can have any number of sinks.
+Each net can have at most a single driver, or source, but can have any number of sinks.

 Nets exist strictly within a single level in the module instantiation hierarchy.
 This means that they either are driven by an input of the enclosing module or by an output of a submodule.
 Sinks can be outputs of the enclosing module or an input of a submodule.

+Of course nets (through the module hierarchy) form larger constructs.
+For instance, a net, driven by an input of the enclosing module will have a driver in the module one up in the hierarchy.
+Nets that are connected together and form the same physical connectivity tree are called `XNets`.
+Ultimately, `XNets` also have to have one driver and as many sinks as necessary, but they can also have 'pass-through' nodes in them; these are module ports that establish the connectivity between the nets comprising the `XNet`.

+Each net or `XNet` carries a piece of information from the driver to the sink(s).
+This piece of information is in the end encoded as a set of binary values on a set of physical wires, but logically, they are just values.
+What values are permitted and what are not needs to be specified though.
+The mechanism for doing so is to assign a 'type' for each net.
+These types are described as classes that inherit from the `NetType` baseclass.
+Every net and `XNet` can have (and for the netlist to be error-free must have) exactly one `NetType`.
+This is not to say that type-conversions can't happen, just that such type-conversions break the nets into pieces that indeed share the same type.

 ## Wires

 On top of inputs and outputs, Modules can also have internal wires.
 These are different from Nets in that they only provide a naming alias (and potentially typing hints) to the framework.
 They themselves are nodes on a net just as inputs and outputs are.

 ## Uncommitted ports

 In some corner-cases it is beneficial to not specify the direction of a port when it's defined.
 For instance, imagine the following expression: